 This Italian pear cake is so elegant in its simplicity.
 This is why it is my husband’s favourite cake.
 He is not really a ‘cake’ person, but this one makes him very happy, especially with a perfect cup of espresso.
 My aunt gave me this recipe and I am ever so grateful.
 Her husband was Italian and she always has a magic touch in the kitchen.
 The most important ingredient are ripe pears.
 We are a big family and love having platters of seasonal fruits on the kitchen table, and it’s always a pleasure to finish off over-ripe fruits.
 So I use old pears for this cake – they melt in beautifully.
-The corn flour makes the cake fluffier and airy, very Italian style.
+The corn starch makes the cake fluffier and airy, very Italian style.
 Just how I like it.

 This recipe is easy and the result is grand.

 3 ‘very’ ripe pears – peeled & cut into chunks